Table of Contents[Hide][Show]

 Sometimes, we use the wrong products for our skin type.
 If you’re oily, for instance, you need products that contain oil-balancing ingredients.
 If you’re a dry skin type, you need deep hydration.
 Using the wrong products can result in afternoon oily skin.

 No matter what may be causing your shiny skin, the goal is to get rid of it.
+We will show you how to prevent oily skin throughout the day.
 First, you need to start with some good, basic skin care.

 If you need help, check with your local dermatologist or makeup artist.
 Determining your basic skin type will help you tailor your skin care routine to what your skin needs.
 You can read more about the basic types on our posts—oily skin, dry skin, combination skin, and sensitive skin.